blueoceandevops/spring-rabbit-filter/README.md

 amqpAdmin.declareBinding(bind(queue).to(headersExchange).with("").and(headers));
 ```

-Making things even clear: only the messages created with header containing the key `"Mpa"` with the value `"MPA-001"` will be routed to the queue `"filter.queue.mpa"`.
+Making things even clear: only the messages created with header containing the key `"Mpa"` and value `"MPA-001"` will be routed to the queue `"filter.queue.mpa"`.

 An obvious question: What about the others messages without the expected header information ?